-To do the job well a bike seat must have a few distinct differences from your average bike seat.
+To do the job well, a bike seat must have a few distinct differences from your average bike seat.
 There are two main schools of thought here: make the seat wider or make the seat softer.
 I say, “Why not both?”
 However, I do believe that the more effective option of the two is to simply make the seat wider so I can rest my weight over a greater area.
 After all, an extra 3/8″ of padding on an already padded seat isn’t going to make a huge difference.
 For this reason I also avoided seat covers in this review (padding that simply attaches to your existing seat).

-So we need a wider seat with a bit of extra padding.
+So, we need a wider seat with a bit of extra padding.

-Now, if we want our seat to do the job for more than a few weekends of casual riding we need to make some strategic choices.
+Now, if we want our seat to do the job for more than a few weekends of casual riding, we need to make some strategic choices.
 We have to consider the type of covering the seat has (fabric, leather, vinyl, or plastic), we need to know how strong the mounts are, and we need to choose a type of padding that will rebound well and not compress over time.
 Simple enough.

 The absolute king of durability would be a seat with a leather covering, a 500 lb capacity, and memory foam over high density foam padding.
-We might have to make some concessions in the interest of price but that’s the start we’ll be aiming for.
+We might have to make some concessions in the interest of price, but that’s the start we’ll be aiming for.

 Speaking of price, what is a fair price to pay for comfort?
-In my case, I paid $550 for my bike and, since it was not usable, I was more than willing to pay a signifcant amount to save the situation.
+In my case, I paid $550 for my bike and, since it was not usable, I was more than willing to pay a significant amount to save the situation.
 Luckily, I found that there are tons of excellent options under $50.
 To suit every rider, I did my best to find extra wide comfort seats at every price point.

-While those three items served as the basis of my search, there were several more deciding factors which we’ll talk about more below.
+While those three items served as the basis of my search, there were several more deciding factors which we’ll talk more about below.